jdelia/genesis-communities-cpt/readme.txt

 Look in your Dashboard under Comments for a house icon with the name of your custom post type (Defaults to Communities).

+= Is this plugin translation ready? =

+The code is in place, but there are still phrases in the plugin that need to be updated.

 ==Changelog==
 = 0.5.0 =